AP source: Browns still putting rush on Jadeveon Clowney - WHIZ News

 It’s unclear if the sides are negotiating a contract.
 ESPN, citing unidentified sources, said the sides are “progressing in talks.”

-The Browns offered Clowney a multiyear contract last year before he signed with the Tennessee Titans.
-Clowney had only one sack and played in eight games before undergoing season-ending knee surgery.
+The Browns offered Clowney a multiyear contract last year before he signed a one-year, $13 million contract with the Tennessee Titans.
+Clowney did not have a sack in eight games before undergoing season-ending knee surgery.

 If he comes to Cleveland, the 28-year-old Clowney would pair with All-Pro defensive end Myles Garret and give the Browns two of the NFL’s best edge rushers on the same line.